 Malcolm in the Middle was initially building up momentum as a must-see sitcom, but because of FOX's constant switching of timeslots and the resulting nuisance in trying to find Malcolm, the series suffered ratings failure.
 Eventually general disinterest (though there was a small cult fandom) forced the writers to wrap up the show's loose ends and call it quits.
 Since the show ended, the actor who played the father, Bryan Cranston, went on to star in Breaking Bad, one of the most critically acclaimed dramas of all time.
 Many people have watched the show to see Bryan.
 In reruns the series is very popular.

-In Survivor, Richard Hatch was hated by the viewers because his approach to the gameplay was seen as unethical.
+Richard Hatch was hated by the viewers because his approach to the gameplay was seen as unethical.
 Nowadays, he's considered one of the best players to ever play the game, and aside from a few others like Rob Cesternino, Vecepia, and Cirie, invented most of the strategies commonly used in the show today, and is often considered one of the best people to ever play the game.
 (Apart from Rob Cesternino, who was actually eliminated because he was Dangerously Genre Savvy.)

 Firefly underwent some serious Executive Meddling during its original run that it was cancelled after only 11 episodes managed to air.
 Today, Firefly as a whole is now hailed as a sci-fi classic.